Whether to give teens credit cards isn’t an easy decision. Here’s a step-by-step guide to determine if your teen should have a credit card.

 (This post contains affiliate links.
 If you click on a link and make a purchase, I’ll receive a commission at no extra cost to you.)

 Things change quickly once you have a teenager.
 First, they’re able to communicate with friends via smartphone.
 Then all of a sudden your teen has a part-time job.
 And before you know it they’re pulling out of the driveway in the family car.

 All these milestones inch our kids towards adulthood, but should giving a teen a credit card be among them?

-Giving a teen access to credit means they can buy their own gas at the pump and have a back-up in case of an emergency.
-But it can also mean endless opportunities to spend and the possibility of getting into debt.
+Giving a teens a credit card means they can buy their own gas and have an emergency back-up.
+But it can also be viewed as an endless means of funding and the possibility of getting into debt.

 So what should parents do?